Aidkit Logo

 Introduction

-This policy applies to all AidKit websites and services that link to it.
+This policy applies to all AidKit websites (the “Site”) and services that link to it.
 It explains how we use cookies, pixels, SDKs, tags, and similar technologies (collectively “cookies”) and how you can control them.

 Policy